 Applications from students who do not meet the eligibility requirements will not be considered.
 Eligible applications will be reviewed by the BCS Undergraduate Committee during winter break.
 Students will receive email notification with instructions for registering for spring honors courses before classes resume in January.

-Upon acceptance into the honors research program, students must register for BCS 311: Honors Senior Seminar, and BCS 393, a four-credit independent study, for the spring semester.
+Upon acceptance into the honors research program, students must register for BCSC 311: Honors Senior Seminar, and BCSC 393, a four-credit independent study, for the spring semester.
 Note that the registration deadline for independent study courses occurs before the regular add/drop deadline.

 The written honors thesis should be in the form of a scientific journal article.
 Requirements on thesis length are up to the discretion of the thesis advisors.
 The thesis is due on or before 5 p.m. on April 15 (or the nearest business day).
 Before this time, the BCS department will notify students of an additional faculty member who will join the two advisors on the thesis committee.